Oseltamivir or Zanamivir

 Zanamivir is inhaled through a device called a Diskhaler.
-This inhaler device delivers the medicine to the lungs, where the influenza (flu) virus multiplies.
+This inhaler device delivers the medicine to the lungs, because that is where the influenza (flu) virus multiplies.
 It is inhaled twice a day for 5 days.

 How It Works

-Zanamivir and oseltamivir are medicines known as neuraminidase inhibitors.
+Oseltamivir and zanamivir are medicines known as neuraminidase inhibitors.
 They help prevent influenza A and influenza B viruses from multiplying in the body by interfering with the production and release of virus from cells that line the respiratory tract.
 This may slow the spread of the infection within the airways and lungs.

 Why It Is Used

-Zanamivir and oseltamivir may be used to treat flu caused by both the influenza A and B viruses.
+Oseltamivir and zanamivir may be used to treat flu caused by both the influenza A and B viruses.